-A pleasant introduction to birdwatching, to the birds of Madeira and to the southeast of the island.
+A pleasant introduction to the endemic land birds of Madeira through the southeast of the island.

 60 EUR per person (>10 years old)

 Trocaz Pigeon, Madeira Firecrest, Berthelot's Pipit, Atlantic Canary & Madeira Chaffinch

 Southeast of Madeira, from sea level up to 700 meters of altitude (2300 feet), though the itinerary is dependent on weather conditions, so it may vary.

 Pickups start around 9:30 and drop off is around 13:30.
 Check availability during your stay.

 6 endemic bird species and subspecies of Madeira and Macaronesia

 Visit nice places with interesting aspects of geology and flora

 Friendly, local tour leaders with publications on Madeira ornithology